Åke Senning: Biography

 Clarence Crafoord introduced him to the field of cardiac surgery in 1948.
-The influence of this eminent surgeon, who had a major impact on thoracic and cardiac surgery, sparked Senning's love of cardiac surgery and thus helped determine the direction of his work throughout his life. Åke Senning has always thanked his academic teacher for this and held him in high esteem.
+The influence of this eminent surgeon, who had a major impact on thoracic and cardiac surgery, fostered Senning's passion in cardiac surgery and thus helped determine the direction of his work throughout his life, attributing this to Crafoord and holding him in high esteem.
 With his work on electrically induced ventricular fibrillation to prevent air embolisms in cardiac surgery, he significantly reduced the risk of complications in cardiac surgery.
-With this, Senning became a private lecturer in Experimental Thoracic and Cardiac Surgery in Stockholm in 1952 and was appointed Extraordinary Professor of Surgery in 1956.
-In 1957 he was elected senior physician in the Department of Thoracic Surgery at the Karolinska University Hospital (Karolinska Sjukhuset).
+Through this, Senning became a private lecturer in Experimental Thoracic and Cardiac Surgery in Stockholm in 1952 and was appointed Extraordinary Professor of Surgery in 1956.
+In 1957, he was elected senior physician in the Department of Thoracic Surgery at the Karolinska University Hospital (Karolinska Sjukhuset).
 In 1961, he followed the call to the chair of surgery at the University of Zurich and thus succeeded Theodor Billroth, Rudolf U. Krönlein, Ferdinand Sauerbruch, and Alfred Brunner.

-As Alfred Brunner's direct successor, he took up his post on 16 April 1961 as director of the Surgical University Clinic A in Zurich - with over 120 beds and 18 intensive care beds - where he worked with great dedication and energy until his retirement a quarter of a century later on 15 April 1985.
+As Alfred Brunner's direct successor, he took up his post on 16 April 1961 as director of the Surgical University Clinic A in Zurich—with over 120 beds and 18 intensive care beds—where he worked with great dedication until his retirement a quarter of a century later on 15 April 1985.
 In the first nine months of his tenure, 108 heart operations were performed, two years later 264 and in his last year in office 937.
 In 1969, he performed the first two heart transplantss in Switzerland.
 At the beginning of his Zurich days, the lethality rate of patients operated on by heart-lung machine was over 50 per cent and the age limit for such an operation was 35.
-Ten years later (1979), the lethality rate was less than one per cent, and the age limit was no longer the calendar age, but the biological age of the patients.
+By 1979, the lethality rate was less than one per cent, and the age limit was no longer the calendar age, but the biological age of the patients.

 After his retirement, he continued to live in Zurich.
 Together with some of his former colleagues, he was instrumental in setting up the Zurich Hirslanden Heart Centre.
 All over the world he assisted appointed surgeons and guided them in his heart operations, which are now considered classic.
-He used the golf club to keep his hands supple, because he had never learned to sit still.
+He participated in a golf club to keep his hands supple, because he had never learned to sit still.
 With an unusual vitality he survived several operations he had to undergo.
 It was characteristic of him, for example, that after a serious skiing accident with a broken knee, he operated again the very next day with his leg in plaster.

 During his career he published 350 articles in the fields of medical technology, thoracic, cardiovascular and general surgery, kidney and heart transplantation, treatment of vertebral tumours and renal artery stenosis.

 He was buried at the Fluntern Cemetery in Zurich.